Helblindi/Laglos/README.md

 Boundary conditions are implemented via a flag in the mesh file.
 Common boundaries that can be used are

-> - 0  - Free boundary condition
 > - 1  - Used to enforce $v_x = 0$.
 > - 2  - Used to enforce $v_y = 0$.
 > - 3  - Used to enforce $v_z = 0$.
 > - 4  - Used to enforce $v_r = 0$, or in other words 0 radial movement.
 > - 5  - Used to enforce arbitrary bcs, to be handled in the problem.h file.
-[5+]
+[5-9]
+> - 9  - Free boundary condition
 > - 99 - Off limits as this is used in BdrVertexIndexingArray to indicate corner vertices that should not move at all.

 If one chooses to implement BC that are not some version of $v\cdot n = 0$, then